Effective Legal Writing

 - All courses are in English.

-- Seattle University School of Law has the top-ranked program in the United States.
+- Seattle University School of Law has one of the top-ranked programs in the United States.

 - Faculty members have extensive experience teaching internationally.